Intag: Population

-Intag had a population of 14,000 people in 2000.
-Its parishes in Cotacachi Canton were Apuela, García Moreno, Vacas Galindo, Peñaherrera, Cuellaje and Plaza Gutiérrez.
+Intag had a population of 17,000 people in 2020.
+Its parishes in Cotacachi Canton are Apuela, García Moreno, Vacas Galindo, Peñaherrera, Cuellaje and Plaza Gutiérrez.
+The Parish of Selva Alegre is within the Otavalo County.
 Intag has more than 90 hamlets.

-The population of Intag partly is of indigenous or African origin.
-In the 2001 census, malnutrition and poverty exceeded 60% of the population.
+The population of Intag mostly mestizo, indigenous and African origin.

-Its natural environment mainly is its livelihood.

 Many residents of Intag make their living by subsistence farming or cattle raising.
-Numerous Intag people grow coffee on their farms, many of whom participating in a fairetrade-growers' association.
+The land is very productive.
+Because of the elevational differences all kinds of the crops are grown.
+These include: corn, beans, avocados, bananas, papayas, naranjilla, tree tomatoes, granadillas, citrus, pitajaya and cacao.
+Arabica coffee is widely grown in the middle and higher altitudes, and a number of coffee producers participate in a fairtrade-growers' association.

 Hydropower

 Intag has numerous hydrologic reserves.
 The people from Intag see the forests as their core source of water.

-There is a hydropower project, which faces resistance.